-Because of these very serious and very obvious compatibility differences between Tegan and I, I didn't notice anything out of the ordinary - purely numerology-speaking - for almost two years.
+Because of these very serious and very obvious compatibility differences between Cathy and I, I didn't notice anything out of the ordinary - purely numerology-speaking - for almost two years.

 I had already noticed how "vibes" improve the higher the numerological compatibility is (to the point it becomes possible to predict numbers quite accurately), so for all this time the attraction between us actually kind of stumped me, because we really weren't that compatible at 72-76%.

 Then, I started running tests to see to what extent numbers change when persons get married.
-In addition, Tegan was kind enough to provide me with her full birth name.
+In addition, Cathy was kind enough to provide me with her full birth name.

 Coincidence or not, the majority of couples and potential couples I tested went down in compatibility after marriage, or roughly remained around the same level.
-With my little "matrix anomaly", however - Tegan - we shot up from an ordinarily very comfortable 72-76% to a full-blown 100%!
+With my little "matrix anomaly", however - Cathy - we shot up from an ordinarily very comfortable 72-76% to a full-blown 100%.